tyjhart/networkscanner/README.md

 See the [installation documentation](Install/README.md) for more information.

 # Debugging
-If you run into any issues during or after installation check out the [Run Scans installation section](./Install/README.md#run-scans) for helpful commands and debugging options.
+If you run into any issues during or after installation check out the ["Run Scans" installation section](./Install/README.md#run-scans) for helpful commands and debugging options.

 # Contributing
 We encourage people who use the scanner to contribute to the project if they find a bug or documentation issue, or want to see a feature added.
 See the [Contributing page](CONTRIBUTING.md) for more information about contributing code to the project.